Logo Icon of River’s Bend Family Dental

 A flexible denture is an excellent alternative for patients who find acrylic and cast metal dentures uncomfortable or have metal allergies.

 This type of partial denture comprises a lightweight, thin, thermoplastic material molded with injections to fit precisely over the gum tissues.
-The strength of this comes from tissue attachment.
+Its strength comes from tissue attachment.
 It has a natural appearance without using regular metal clasps and is chosen for high comfort.

 It is usually more challenging to reline or fix this type of denture, and any damage often requires the creation of new partial dentures.